 Phase 1: Intake

-- We determine if the statement of concern meets the requirements outlined in the AER Rules of Practice in the Responsible Energy Development Act
+- We determine if the statement of concern meets the requirements outlined in the AER Rules of Practice and the Responsible Energy Development Act.

 Phase 2: Registration

-- We enter statement of concern into AER systems
+- We enter the statement of concern into our systems.

 Phase 3: Review